SiliconLabsSoftware/third_party_hw_drivers_extension/app/documentation/example/mikroe_alcohol_mq3/README.md

 **Note :**

-- Make sure that the SDK extension already be installed.
-If not please follow [this documentation](https://github.com/SiliconLabs/third_party_hw_drivers_extension/blob/master/README.md#how-to-add-to-simplicity-studio-ide).
+- Make sure that the **Third Party Hardware Drivers** extension is installed.
+If not, follow [this documentation](https://github.com/SiliconLabs/third_party_hw_drivers_extension/blob/master/README.md#how-to-add-to-simplicity-studio-ide).

 - SDK Extension must be enabled for the project to install "MQ3 - Alcohol Click (Mikroe)" component.
-Selecting this component will also include the "IADC" component.

 ## How It Works ##